rook/rook/design/nfs.md

 NFS supports multiple read/write simultaneously so a single share can be attached to multiple pods.

 ## Design
 With this design Rook is exploring to providing another widely adopted storage option for admins and users of cloud-native environments.
-This deisign tends to automate NFS starting from its configuration (such as allowed hosts, read/write permissions etc.) to deployment and provisioning.
+This design tends to automate NFS starting from its configuration (such as allowed hosts, read/write permissions etc.) to deployment and provisioning.
 The operations on NFS which cannot be done natively by Kubernetes will be automated.
 NFS doesn’t provide an internal provisioner for kubernetes, so Rook is needed as an external provisioner.
 This design uses NFS-Ganesha server and NFS v4.